RadialDevGroup/ombudsman/ATTENDANCE.md

 Please do not send messages while operating a vehicle.
 Stop.
 It is more important that you arrive, than that you arrive on time.

+All tardies which occur prior to communication must be made up.

 #### Keep your team in the loop.